dubzzz/fast-check/documentation/Arbitraries.md

 > Generate recursive structures
 >
-> Contrary to `fc.memo` there is no easy way to stop the resursion.
-Structure may grow infinitely if growing scenarii are too frequent compared to terminal ones.
+> Contrary to `fc.memo` there is no easy way to stop the recursion.
+Structure may grow infinitely if growing scenarios are too frequent compared to terminal ones.

 *&#8195;Signatures*